-Although nominally a single-speed device, for electronic shock absorption applications the SAA7325 can be put into lock-to-disc mode.
+For electronic shock absorption applications, the SAA7326 can be put into lock-to-disc mode.
 This allows Constant Angular Velocity (CAV) disc playback with varying input data rates from the inside-to-outside of the disc.

 In the lock-to-disc mode, the FIFO is blocked and the decoder will adjust its output data rate to the disc speed.
 Hence, the frequency of the IS-bus (WCLK and SCLK) clocks are dependent on the disc speed.
-In the lock-to-disc mode there is a limit on the maximum variation in disc speed that the SAA7325 will follow.
+In the lock-to-disc mode there is a limit on the maximum variation in disc speed that the SAA7326 will follow.
 Disc speeds must always be within 25% to 100% range of their nominal value.
 The lock-to-disc mode is enabled/disabled by decoder register E.